Biritsh Emergency Travel Document

 Can I travel with a damaged passport?

-In theory, it may be possible to travel with a slightly damaged passport.
-Many countries may accept minor damage if it does not compromise the integrity of the passport.
-But, this is not always the case.
 There are some significant risks if you do travel with a damaged passport such as being denied boarding, denied entry, being forced to return to your point of departure or being put into a tricky position by corrupt immigration officers.

 Does travel insurance help if you damage your passport?